pypa/twine/docs/contributing.rst

 Testing
 ^^^^^^^

-Tests with twine are run using `tox`_, and tested against Python versions 3.6, 3.7, and 3.8.
-To run these tests locally, you will need to have these versions of Python installed on your machine.
+Twine is tested against Python versions 3.6, 3.7, and 3.8.
+To run these tests locally, you will need these versions of Python installed on your machine.

-Either use ``tox`` to build against all supported Python versions (if you have them installed) or use ``tox -e py{version}`` to test against a specific version, e.g., ``tox -e py36`` or ``tox -e py37``.
+Either run ``tox`` to build against all supported Python versions (if you have them installed) or run ``tox -e py{version}`` to test against a specific version, e.g., ``tox -e py36`` or ``tox -e py37``.

 Also, always run ``tox -e lint`` before submitting a pull request.